At a Glance

 ✨Tip Number 2

 Network with professionals in the field by attending industry events or joining relevant online forums.
-Building connections can provide you with insider knowledge about the company and its culture, which can be invaluable during your application process.
+Building connections can provide you with insider knowledge about the company and its culture, which can be invaluable during the interview process.

 ✨Tip Number 3